ppalex7/SourceComms/README.md

 First of all, download this repository as a zip file.
 ###Installation of server part
 1. Upload all the contents of `game_upload` directory from the zip file to your gameserver into `/addons/sourcemod` folder.
-2. Edit addons/sourcemod/configs/databases.cfg and add an entry for SourceComms.
+2. Edit `addons/sourcemod/configs/databases.cfg` on your gameserver and add an entry for SourceComms.
 It should have the following general format:

 		"sourcecomms"
 		{